Help us improve your experience.

 From configuration mode, confirm your configuration by entering the show security key-manager profiles, show security key-manager, show interfaces, show security zones, show security policies, show security ike proposal IKE_PROP, show security ike policy IKE_POL, show security ike gateway IKE_GW, show security ipsec proposal IPSEC_PROP, show security ipsec policy IPSEC_POL, and show security ipsec vpn IPSEC_VPN commands.
 If the output does not display the intended configuration, repeat the configuration instructions in this example to correct it.

-SUMMARY Use this configuration example to secure an IPsec AutoVPN infrastructure by configuring the static key profile.
+Use this configuration example to secure an IPsec AutoVPN infrastructure by configuring the quantum key manager key profile.

 Tip: